Data types provided by OceanAnalysis

 • Coastline holds coastline shapes.
 The metadata item is a Dict that holds the name of the file from which the data were read (or an indication that the data were user-supplied directly).
 The data item is a DataFrame with columns named longitude and latitude.
 Note that the former is in the 0-360 degree range for the built-in datasets.
 See the documentation for coastline for reading and plotting such data.

 • Topography holds topographic information.
 The metadata item is a Dict holding items named "longitude" and "latitude".
 The data item is a matrix of earth height above mean sea level, in metres.
-Topographic files in NetCDF format may be accessed or downloaded with get_topography_file, and read with read_topography.
+Topographic files in NetCDF format may be accessed or downloaded with get_topography, and read with read_topography.
+Plots of Topography objects may created with plot_topography.